 "A review of research by EuroSafe has shown that wearing a ski helmet can reduce your risk of suffering a head injury by up to 45%, making this one a no brainer in our opinion."

+Are you ready to hit the slopes and experience the thrill of skiing?
+Before you do, make sure you're in tip-top shape!
 Skiing is a sport that requires a lot of strength, endurance and agility, and enjoying a day on the slopes can be as physically exhausting as it is exhilarating.
 One thing you can do to ensure a safe and enjoyable trip is to make an effort to get in shape.
+Regular exercise will help you build strength and endurance, and reduce your risk of injury.
+Strengthening the muscles in your legs is especially important, as leg injuries are common among skiers.

-If there are experienced skiers in your party, try to resist the temptation to join them on more advanced slopes and stay within your comfort zone.
+If you're new to skiing, it's best to take a few lessons from a qualified instructor before you hit the slopes.
+Once you have the basics down, stick to ski runs that are suitable for beginners.
+Even if experienced skiers are in your party, resist the temptation to join them on more advanced slopes and stay within your comfort zone.

 As the ski resorts of Europe become busier and busier and changing weather conditions means less snow on the slopes for everyone to enjoy, off-piste skiing has become increasingly popular.
 Off-piste skiing involves leaving the boundaries of the resort in search of more remote locations which offer deeper and steeper snow and more challenging conditions.